Darsstar/keyring-subprocess/README.md

 # keyring-subprocess
-A zero dependency keyring backend for lean virtual environments.
+A minimal dependency keyring backend for lean virtual environments.

-This is achieved by locating a virtual environment which has `keyring-subprocess[keyring]` installed whose `keyring-subprocess` can be found on the PATH. `keyring-subprocess` is effectively a renamed `keyring` executable and serves as a more unique landmark file.
+This is achieved by locating a virtual environment which has `keyring-subprocess[landmark]` installed whose `keyring-subprocess` can be found on the PATH. `keyring-subprocess` is effectively a renamed `keyring` executable and serves as a more unique landmark file.